Why it matters

 The rules around rangefinders in competition are widely misunderstood.
 Here is the clear picture for UK club golfers.

 Slope must be completely disabled for competition play.
-Under R&A Rule 4.3a, any device that provides elevation-adjusted distances during competition is non-conforming — regardless of whether the golfer claims they did not use the slope number.
+Under R&A Rule 4.3a, any device that provides elevation-adjusted distances during competition , regardless of whether the golfer claims they did not use the slope number.
 If slope is accessible on the display, the device is non-conforming.

 What to look for in a competition-legal rangefinder